 Amun Malik

-Operations and Graphic Specialist
+Operations and Communications Specialist

 Amun Malik is an enthusiastic student majoring in psychology, energetic and keenly motivated to learn and experience new things.
 She enjoys working with kids and believes in empowering and accepting neurodiversity, so when the opportunity to be a part of Kind Theory came, she took it in a heartbeat.

-Ayesha Ijaz
+Ayesha

 Ayesha is a Psychologist with a Masters degree in Clinical Psychology and a strong passion for shipwrecks, astronomy and history.